-Enjoy a sweet treat on national sugar cookie day
+Enjoy a sweet treat on National Sugar Cookie Day

-A day celebrating the iconic treat in its many different shapes and toppings.
+The day celebrates the iconic treat in its many different shapes and toppings.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.